- Sr Anahyd Arabo - Adjunct Professor of Science

 - Vernon Mortensen - Professor of Film Producing and Distribution

 - Jacqueline Nicolini - Adjunct Professor of Art

 - Clare Oven - Adjunct Professor of Mathematics

-- Matt Peterson - Professor of Media Philosophy and Culture
+- Matthew J. Peterson - Professor of Media Politics and Culture

 - Christopher Riley - Professor of Film

 - Nate Sartain - Adjunct Professor of Game Art and Design